 Nearly 3 million Americans have glaucoma.
 The prevalence of the disease has been on the rise for the last two decades, a rise that will continue in our aging population.
 As a glaucoma specialist, I feel fortunate to be practicing during a time when our treatment options have advanced tremendously.
-The days of having to delay invasive surgery while patients suffer from discomfort are moving behind us.
+Thanks to new options like the XEN Gel Stent, the days of having to delay invasive surgery while patients suffer from discomfort are moving behind us.

 At Florida Eye Specialists, our passion for treating patients is what drives us to adopt the newest technology and treatment options to achieve the best outcomes.
 That’s why, when the FDA recently approved a new usage for the XEN® Gel Stent to treat glaucoma patients, we were one of the first practices to offer this innovative treatment.